Brauer graph algebras are closed under derived equivalence: The group of outer automorphisms

-1) as a product of the elements of the form $k_{\pi^i(\alpha),p}$, where $p$ is not a subpath of $\bar{C}(\pi^i(\alpha))$.
-This situation is possible only in the case of a caterpillar with two simple modules, which we do not consider.
+1) as a product of the elements of the form $k_{\pi^i(\alpha),p}p$, where $p$ is not a subpath of $\bar{C}(\pi^j(\alpha))$ for any $j$.
+This situation is possible only in the case of a caterpillar with two simple modules or in the case $|Q_0|=1$, we do not consider any of these cases.